Calculating your employee retention rate is the first step in building a successful retention plan to keep your star performers engaged and on board.

 B ÷ A × 100 = Turnover Rate

 For example, let’s say you own a restaurant.
-At the start of the 3rd quarter, 2018, you employed 40 people.
+At the start of the 3rd quarter of 2022, you employed 40 people.
 During that quarter, you had 4 terminations.
-Using our formula, your turnover rate for 3rd quarter, 2018 was 10 percent.
+Using our formula, your turnover rate for the 3rd quarter of 2022 was 10%.

-If you want to calculate your turnover rate over a longer period of time, and the number of positions in your company varied over that time period, just use the average number of positions in your company over that period.
+If you want to calculate turnover rates over a longer period, and the number of positions in your company varied over that time period, just use the average number of positions in your company over that period.

-For example, let’s say that same restaurant employed 36 people at the start of the year, but they decided to hire more servers, cooks, and dishwashers throughout the year as their business grew.
-By May, they had 40 employees, and by November, 42.
+For example, let’s say your same restaurant had 36 employees at the beginning of the year, but you decided to hire more servers, cooks, and dishwashers throughout the year as the business grew.
+By May, you had 40 employees, and by November, 42.

-To find the restaurant’s average number of employees, you need the following information:
+To find your restaurant’s average number of employees, you need the following information:

 - There were 4 months with 36 employees.
 36 × 4 = 144.